citp/privacy-policy-historical/m/me/met/metlinkmelbourne.com.au.md

 #### Correspondence

-Correspondence (including email) or complaints addressed to Victorian Government Ministers or agencies, or queries made through PTV’s call centre regarding matters related to the functions of, or service provided by, PTV may be referred to PTV for advice and response.
+Correspondence (including email) or complaints addressed to Victorian Government Ministers or agencies, or queries made through the [public transport call centre](https://www.ptv.vic.gov.au/customer-service/public-transport-call-centre/ "Link to Public transport call centre page") regarding matters related to the functions of, or service provided by, PTV may be referred to PTV for advice and response.
 Such correspondence, as well as correspondence addressed directly to PTV may include Personal Information or Health Information, and may be accessed by PTV staff, subject to operational need.

 Copies of correspondence, applicable responses and details pertaining to correspondence received by PTV which contains Personal Information or Health Information may be retained by PTV for certain periods of time, in accordance with the _Public Records Act 1973_ and other applicable legislation.